Introducing… Bloomberg Market Concepts (BMC)

 - Fixed Income

 Terminal Basics (approx. 2 hours) explains the Bloomberg terminal functionality including the keyboard, command line, tabs, menus and autocomplete to help navigate the platform and find the data.
 It also covers screening for stocks and bonds and downloading data to Excel.
-[Highly recommend to complete if you are going to be using the Bloomberg terminal as a tool for your assignments and data collection for your thesis].
+[Highly recommend to complete if you are going to be using the Bloomberg terminal as a tool for your assignments and data collection for a thesis].

 Commodities (approx 1.5 – 2 hours) introduces the background to the market, key players and how trades are made.